Camembert (Marin French Cheese)

 With the addition of the rennet, the milk coagulates.
 It is then cut into cubes using a long bladed knife and gently stirred at regular intervals.
 As the acidity level rises, the curds become firmer until they reach a point where they are ready to be poured into the molds and allowed to drain naturally.
 The cheeses are unmolded and brined, then placed on racks to dry before they’re transferred to the aging rooms where they will spend 10-14 days before release.
 The cheeses are turned once during this time to promote mold growth.

-Yellow Buck Camembert is a full flavored, camembert-style cheese with a smooth, dense, buttery texture.
+Full flavored with a smooth, dense, and buttery texture.

 Pair it with a Chenin Blanc, a Champagne or with a cider from Normandy.